ngehlenborg/2017/cfp_vis.md

 BMC submission: May 6, 2016

-Preliminary notification: June 10, 2016
+Preliminary notification: June 27, 2016

-Revised manuscript submission: July 3, 2016
+Revised manuscript submission: July 21, 2016

-Final notification of acceptance to BioVis@VIS 2016: July 26, 2016
+Final notification of acceptance to BioVis@VIS 2016: August 23, 2016

 Poster submission to the BioVis workshop at IEEE VIS: August 26, 2016